Abstract submission

 Types of abstracts

-Hypothesis-driven research that may be submitted as a paper to be presented orally or as a digital presentation.
+Hypothesis-driven research that may be presented orally as a paper or as a digital presentation.

 Education exhibits should be designed to teach or review topics related to medical imaging.
 They may be presented as digital presentations or standalone exhibits.